Burnous

-A burnous (برنوس), also burnoose, burnouse, bournous or barnous, is a long cloak of coarse woollen fabric with a pointed hood, often white, traditionally worn by Arab and Berber men in North Africa.
+A burnous (Abarnus, ⴰⴱⴰⵔⵏⵓⵙ), also burnoose, burnouse, bournous or barnous, is a long cloak of coarse woollen fabric with a pointed hood, often white, traditionally worn by Northwest African men.
 Historically, the white burnous was worn during important events by men of high positions.
 Today, men of different social standing may wear it for ceremonial occasions, such as weddings or on religious and national holidays.

 Origin

-The word burnous (برنوس) is an Arabic word for a "long, loose hooded cloak worn by Arabs", which itself is derived from the Greek word "birros".
-The word is found in a hadith by Muhammad that prohibited the burnous and various other clothing during Hajj.
-In Mashriqi sources, it denotes a long hood or body garment.
-The burnous was also present in the early Muslim Arabian Peninsula.
-Various nineteenth century sources have referred to the burnous as an Arab cloak.

 In antiquity this garment was referred to as byruss Numidicus meaning "Numidian hooded cloak" and was mentioned as such in the Expositio totius mundi et gentium.
 In the Maghreb, the colour of the burnous may be white, beige, or dark brown.
-There are rock engravings near Sigus that attest the existence of the burnous in the ancient times and that it was worn by the Numidians and inhabitants of the Arabian Desert.
+The burnous was worn by the Numidians.
+There are rock engravings near Sigus that attest the existence of the burnous in the ancient times and that it was worn by the Numidians.
+Additionally, further examples can be observed in funerary monuments located in the area of Tigzirt.

 Cultural significance

 In Algeria

-Arab man wearing a burnous and an Arab woman in indoor clothes, in the Regency of Algiers.
+French Colonial era illustration of a North African man wearing a burnous (as well as a local woman), in the Regency of Algiers.